Configure Amazon Web Services load balancers

 - Save the CNAME record.
 Leave this tab open for later use.

 - Return to the AWS Console.

-- In the Request a certificate tab click Continue.
-AWS will the confirm the certificate.
+- In the Request a certificate tab, click Continue.
+AWS will then confirm the certificate.

 - Once the certificate completes validation you may close this tab.